-Codes & Guidelines

 In interacting with the medical community, we are committed to following the highest ethical standards as well as all legal requirements.
 We are also concerned that our interactions with health care professionals not be perceived as inappropriate by patients or the public at large.
 This Code is to reinforce our intention that our interactions with health care professionals are professional exchanges designed to benefit patients and to enhance the practice of medicine.
 The Code is based on the principle that a healthcare professional’s care of patients should be based, and should be perceived as being based, solely on each patient’s medical needs and the healthcare professional’s medical knowledge and experience.

 Therefore, PhRMA adopted this updated and enhanced voluntary code on relationships with U.S. health care professionals.
-This Code reflects and builds upon the standards and principles set forth in its predecessor, the PhRMA Code on Interactions with Health care Professionals that took effect on July 1, 2002.
-Like the 2002 edition, this Code addresses interactions with respect to marketed products and related pre-launch activities.
 PhRMA member companies’ relationships with clinical investigators and other individuals and entities as they relate to the clinical research process are addressed in the PhRMA Principles on Conduct of Clinical Trials and Communication of Clinical Trial Results.

-The PhRMA Code on Interactions with Health care Professionals took effect in January 2009.
+The PhRMA Code on Interactions with Health Care Professionals was last updated in August 2021.